os2kitos/kitos/pull_request_template.md

       *All requirements are implemented and unit tests are green*

 - [ ] **Merge master into branch / rebase with master**:
-      *Make sure you are testing your changes and how co-exist with the latest version of master*
+      *Make sure you are testing your changes and how they co-exist with the latest version of master*

 - [ ] **Green on integration**:
       *All integration tests are green on integration*